Frequently Asked Questions

 We only accept applications from not-for-profit organisations.
 These include:

-If you have any questions relating to the above contact us on 0508 266 878 and ask to speak to one of our Funding Team.
+If you have any questions relating to the above contact us on 0508 266 878 and ask to speak to one of our Community Investment Team.

 We support operating costs and/or project costs.

 Operating costs may be considered to support the operating and administration costs of community organisations.
 This may include salaries, plus general overheads such as rent, power, phone and administration costs.